palis-ss/DirectionFinder/DirectionFinder/ReadMe.txt

 The application wizard creates one dialog class:

-FindLocationDlg.h, FindLocationDlg.cpp - the dialog
+FromLocationDlg.h, FromLocationDlg.cpp - the dialog
-    These files contain your CFindLocationDlg class.
+    These files contain your CFromLocationDlg class.
 This class defines the behavior of your application's main dialog.
 The dialog's template is in DirectionFinder.rc, which can be edited in Microsoft Visual C++.